chmduquesne/resume.chmd.fr/resume.md

     Researched how to best assign aircraft on an airline network.
 Authored a C++ solver and a Python suite of 20+ command line tools (Cplex, Gurobi).
 Benchmark performed against real life data (mined with Hadoop).
-Worked as a teaching assistant at the university and improved my communication and public speaking skills.
+Worked as a teaching assistant at the university, improving my communication and public speaking skills.

 2008 (3 months)